Family friendly tours in Bali

 There’s no doubt about it, Uluwatu has the best beaches in Bali.
 Gorgeous white sandy beaches that are hidden away at the bottom of high limestone cliffs, the bluest waters and awesome surfing waves, you’ll find it all in Uluwatu and the pristine Bukit Peninsula.
 You’ll stumble upon beaches like Balangan, Dreamland, Bingin, Padang Padang, Green Bowl, Pandawa, Nyang Nyang and many more.
 More than enough beaches to go beach hopping.
 Even better, you can rent a scooter and go drive along the coastline.

-We recommend booking a Uluwatu villa in the area and take a couple of days to explore the entire area and all of the beaches.
+We recommend booking a Uluwatu villa in the area and taking a couple of days to explore the entire area and all of the beaches.
 Any beach lover would prefer to stay in Uluwatu over anyplace else.
 Even if you’re not a surfer, the beaches in Uluwatu are also great for swimming, sunset drinks and parties.

 7. Waterfall tour in North Bali